vtorosyan/vtorosyan.github.io/_posts/2025/2025-06-16-em-meditations.md

 layout: post
 ---

-Before I ever read *[The Daily Stoic](https://www.goodreads.com/book/show/29093292-the-daily-stoic)*, I had already spent time with the original works—Seneca, Epictetus, Marcus Aurelius.
+Before I ever read *[The Daily Stoic](https://www.goodreads.com/book/show/29093292-the-daily-stoic)*, I had already spent time with the original works-Seneca, Epictetus, Marcus Aurelius.
 I loved them.
 But I always felt like something was missing: a version that brought it all together.
 A single place where the ideas were accessible, organized, and felt close to the world I live in.

 When I discovered *The Daily Stoic* by Ryan Holiday, it clicked.
 One quote a day, one short reflection.
 Simple, structured.
 It became a daily ritual.
 And after a while, I started thinking: what if I did the same - but for engineering managers?